Dynamic Connectivity in Disk Graphs: Logarithmic dependence on psi

-\begin{proof} First, we show that the described data structure answers connectivity queries correctly.
-We use similar invariants as in the proof of \cref{thm:bounded:deletion}: \begin{enumerate} \item The \AWNN of \(S_1(A)\) contains exactly the sites in \(S_1(A)\), \item the \AWNN \(\overline{S_2(A)}\) contains exactly the sites that would lie in \(S_2(A)\) if there was a disk in \(A\) intersecting them, \item the sets \(S_1(A)\) and \(S_2(A)\) in our data structure always contain the sites as defined in \cref{subsec:bounded:proxy}; and \item the graph stored in \(\mathcal{H}\) is the proxy graph \(H\). \end{enumerate} Note that we implicitly store the set \(S_2(A)\) in the data structure \(\mathcal{H}\).
-Since no sites are deleted from \(S_2(A)\) and we never query against sites in \(S_2(A)\) we do not have to store \(S_2(A)\) in an auxiliary data structure.
-Under the assumption that the invariants hold, \cref{lem:bounded:conn} again implies that the answers given for each query are correct.
+\begin{proof} First, we show correctness, using similar invariants as in the proof of \cref{thm:bounded:deletion}.
+For every region $A$, \begin{enumerate} \item the \AWNN of $S_1(A)$ contains exactly the sites in $S_1(A)$, \item the \AWNN $\overline{S_2(A)}$ contains exactly the sites that would lie in $S_2(A)$ if there was a disk in $S_1(A)$ intersecting them, \item the sets $S_1(A)$ and $S_2(A)$ represented in our data structure always contain the sites as defined in \cref{subsec:bounded:proxy}; and \item the graph stored in $\mathcal{H}$ is the proxy graph $H$. \end{enumerate} Note that we do not need to store the sets $S_2(A)$ explicitly, since no sites are deleted from $S_2(A)$ and since $S_2(A)$ is not used during the insertion procedure.
+Thus, the set $S_2(A)$ is implicitly represented by the edges of $\mathcal{H}$.
+Under the assumption that the invariants hold, \cref{lem:bounded:conn} again implies that connectivity queries are answered correctly.

-Invariant \ref{ins:(a)} and the first part of Invariant \ref{ins:(c)} hold by definition.
-When inserting a site \(s\) it is added to all sets \(S_1(A)\) of regions \(A\), with \(s\in A\) in \(N(s)\) it belongs to.
-By \cref{lem:bounded:neighborhood} these are the only regions potentially containing \(s\).
-When locating \(s\) in \(S_1(A)\), \(s\) is added to the \AWNN of \(S_1(A)\) and the edge \((s,A)\) is inserted into \(\mathcal{H}\).
-This exactly represents the edge we would have in \(H\).
-To complete the proof of invariants \ref{ins:(c)} and \ref{ins:(d)}, we first need to prove that Invariant \ref{ins:(b)} holds.
+Invariant~\ref{ins:(a)} and the first part of Invariant~\ref{ins:(c)} hold by construction.
+When inserting a site $s$, it is added to the sets $S_1(A)$ of all regions $A$ with $A \in N(s)$ that $s$ belongs to.
+By \cref{lem:bounded:neighborhood}, these are the only regions potentially containing $s$.
+When adding $s$ to $S_1(A)$, we also add $s$ to the \AWNN of $S_1(A)$, and insert the edge $sA$ into $\mathcal{H}$.
+This is exactly the edge we need in $H$.
+To complete the proof of Invariants~\ref{ins:(c)} and~\ref{ins:(d)}, we first need to prove that Invariant~\ref{ins:(b)} holds.